128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: allow-all

+##### enumeration

+A value from a set of predefined names.

+Options:
+allow-all    Allow all packets that contain options headers. drop-all     Drop all packets that contain options headers except for those defined in the exclusion list.

 ## `configure authority ipv4-option-filter drop-exclusion`

 Option headers that will not cause the packet to be dropped when present.